jefflunt/how_slow/README.md

 * `:event_subscriptions` - an array of regular expressions for matching which events you want to subscribe to via `ActiveSupport::Notifications`.
 The default is to simply subscribe to **all** `ActionController` events.

+The gem is currently in a very early pre-release stage where only the collection and storage of metrics is currently implemented.
+My next task is to work on reporting of those metrics, which I will also be doing in JSON, simply because it's a straight forward form that is easy to read and easy to write.

+I'm choosing to make this gem extremely bare and simple on purpose, only adding features beyond what I've just described as they are asked for and proven useful and not before.
+I think it's too easy to let the the desire for fancy charts and graphs override the reality that all that is really necessary is a simple tool that works well.